chstan/arpes/docs/writing-plugins.md

 ## Writing Your Own Plugin

-To write your own plugin to be included in PyPES, make a file containing a single class, subclassing `EndstationBase`.
+To write your own plugin to be included in PyARPES, make a file containing a single class, subclassing `EndstationBase`.
 If it represents a instrument with a hemispherical electron analyzer, subclass as well `HemisphericalEndstation`.
 If it is associated with a synchrotron, subclass `SynchrotronEndstation`.